 The National CLAS Standards are intended to advance health equity, improve quality, and help eliminate health care disparities.
-This webinar will discuss how health care organizations need to ensure that awareness, adoption, and implementation of the National CLAS Standards are incorporated to have a more inclusive definition of culture in order to better serve transgender individuals.
+This webinar will discuss how health care organizations need to ensure that awareness, adoption, and implementation of the National CLAS Standards are incorporated to have a more inclusive definition of culture in order to better serve persons living with HIV/AIDS.

 - Learn about quality and compassionate care services for persons living with HIV (PLWH)